jy0000/Countability-frontend/README.md

 Make a copy of this repository under your personal GitHub account by clicking the `Use this template` button.
 Run `npm install` in your terminal to install local dependencies.
 Copy your `.env` file from A5 into the root directory of your new repo.
 Make sure you can run the starter code locally before proceeding.

 ## Setup
 To incorporate the backend you developed in A5 with our starter frontend, please move your files into the `server` folder.
-For example, note that whereas the `freet` and `user` folders were in the root directory of your backend, they have been now moved to `server/freet` and `server/user`, respectively.
+For example, note that whereas the `post` and `user` folders were in the root directory of your backend, they have been now moved to `server/post` and `server/user`, respectively.

 We've made some updated to the A5 server starter code that we hope you can incorporate into your backend as well.